DrunkOnBytes/College-Activity-Tracker/README.md

-# College-Activity-Tracker
-An app for news and activities in and around your college.
+An app for all news and activities in and around college.